• Skip to primary navigation

 • For one egg roll wrapper, scoop 2-3 tablespoons of filling.
 Start rolling from the bottom really tightly.
 Fold the right flap in and fold the left.
 Add some egg wash at the top and finish rolling.

-• Add 4-5 cups of corn oil in a pot.
+• Add corn oil in a pot.
 Heat to low-medium.
 Once the oil is hot (325 degrees), cook 3-4 egg rolls in the pot.
 Cook for 10-12 minutes until golden brown.
-Make sure the oil is not too hot or the egg rolls will brown up too quickly and the inside of the egg roll skin will not be cooked.

 • Rest the egg rolls on a paper towel or wire rack for the oil to drip.